 While we agree with the suitability criteria, it is worthwhile pointing out that there should be explicit scrutiny about the funding and resources available for the BSM to carry out their functions.
-This scrutiny should not just be applied to the AP, who would appoint and supervise the work of the BSM; it should also be applied explicitly to the organisation that employs them.
+This scrutiny should not just be applied to the AP, who would appoint and supervise the BSM, it should also be applied explicitly to the organisation that employs them.